President's Cabinet | MCC

 Jay Parrent

 Dr. Jay Parrent is a native of western Kentucky and has been at Madisonville Community College since 2002.
-Prior to his appointment as Vice-President of Quality Assurance and Administration, he served as the college's Chief Student Affairs Officer.
-Prior to that role, he was the registrar at MCC and started his career at Kentucky Wesleyan College.
+Prior to his appointment as vice president of quality assurance and administration, he served as the college's chief student affairs officer.
+Prior to that role, he was the registrar at MCC and began his career at Kentucky Wesleyan College.
 In 2010, Jay was appointed to the Kentucky Board of Education by Governor Steve Beshear.
+He currently supervises the college's marketing, public relations, grants, planning, diversity, accreditation, and institutional effectiveness activities.

 Director of Workforce Solutions